oderatonny6967/week-2-assignment-oderatonny6967/README.md

 Modify your query to find expenses belonging to one category or another (e.g., "Transportation" OR "Groceries").

 **2.5 Filtering with NOT:**
-Write a query to display expenses that are NOT related to a specific category (e.g., "Rent").
+Write a query to display expenses unrelated to a specific category (e.g., "Rent").

 ## Part 3: Sorting Retrieved Data (45 minutes)